TAOS-Labs/blog/content/posts/page-fault.md

 # Handling Page Faults with MMAP

-The page fault handler is one of the more complex parts of implementing a virtual memory system with mmap.
-However, there's surprisingly little information online about how to adequately handle all the different types of page faults you can get with mmap().
-There are several different cases to handle depending on the type of mapping being used.
-Let's first review the different types of mappings that you must support when implementing mmap().
+Virtual memory systems that utilize memory mapping (mmap) functionality require complex page fault handling to support various mapping types and access patterns.
+In this article we will talk about how to build a page fault handler for mmap, with a particular focus on the different mapping types (anonymous and file-backed), sharing modes (private and shared), and the six distinct page fault scenarios that must be handled correctly.
+We will also explore the page cache, how lazy loading is done, and Copy-on-Write (COW) semantics to better understand why certain page fault causes exist and how to fix them.

 ### Types of Mappings

+Here are the different types of mappings you can do with mmap().
+These cover whether the memory mapped region maps a file versus just a region of virtual memory, and whether that region is shared between multiple processes or not.
+The type of the mapping directly affects how to handle page faults, as various combinations of the four types of mappings require specific handling.

 - Anonymous Mappings

 Anonymous mappings are not backed by any file.
 They simply represent a portion of memory that is zero-initialized.
 These regions of memory can be used for memory allocations by functions such as malloc that generally use mmap for larger allocations rather than using sbrk.
-This is done to help reduce the negative effects of memory fragmentation when large blocks of memory are freed but fragmented due to smaller allocated blocks lying in between them [[1]](#1).
+This is done to help reduce the negative effects of memory fragmentation when large blocks of memory are freed but fragmented due to smaller allocated blocks lying in between them [[1]](https://www.linuxjournal.com/article/6390).

 - File-backed Mappings

 File-backed mappings represent a portion of a file that is loaded into memory.
 Depending on the type of the mapping, changes made to this memory region may or may not be reflected back onto the file itself on disk.
 File-backed mappings are used to allow for more efficient access to file data since the files are loaded into memory.
 Furthermore, files are loaded on demand, meaning only the portion of the file that is trying to be accessed is actually loaded into memory.
 File-backed mappings are commonly used for loading shared object files for dynamic linking, loading executable files, and whenever a file needs to be read from memory rather than from disk.